BenWashburn1457/seatrac_driver/README.md

 If this is your first time using the driver, there are four c++ examples you can try to test out the beacons acoustic transmission capabilities.

-This repository also includes a ros2 node built ontop of the c++ driver.
+This repository also includes a ros2 node built on top of the c++ driver.
 If you don't plan on using the driver at the c++ level, you can skip to the ROS2 section of the readme.